mechmotum/mechmotum.github.io/content/pages/products.rst

 12. **Leila Alizadehsaravi**, "Balance Assist Bicycle to Prevent Falls in Older Adults," Delft, The Netherlands, 2023-07-03, [`Oral <https://a4see.com/news/2023/8/25/balance-assist-bicycle-to-prevent-falls-in-older-adults>`__]
 13. **Leila Alizadehsaravi** and **Jason K. Moore**, "Balance Assist for Reducing Low Speed Falls," Utrecht, The Netherlands, 2023-06-27, [Demo]
 14. **Christoph M. Schmidt**, `Jason K. Moore`, `Azita Dabiri`, `Riender Happee`, and `Frederik Schulte`, "Connected Traffic of Vulnerable Bicyclists and Automated Vehicles," SUMO User Conference: Berlin, Germany, 2023-05-02, [Poster]
-15. **Andrew Dressel** and `Jason K. Moore`, "Adapting a variable stability mechanism for a tilting tricycle from the delta to the tadpole wheel configuration," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Oral]
+15. **Timo J. Stienstra**, `Samuel G. Brockie`, and `Jason K. Moore`, "BRiM: A Modular and Extensible Open-Source Framework for Creating Bicycle-Rider Models," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Oral]
-16. **Andrew Dressel**, `Floris van Willigen`, and `Jason K. Moore`, "Evaluating the handling of a tilting tricycle with variable stability," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Poster]
+16. **Andrew Dressel** and `Jason K. Moore`, "Adapting a variable stability mechanism for a tilting tricycle from the delta to the tadpole wheel configuration," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Oral]
-17. **Jason K. Moore**, `Jeswin Koshy Cherian`, `Björn Andersson`, `Oliver Lee`, and `Anders Ranheim`, "Modeling and Implementation of a Reaction Wheel Stabilization System for Low Speed Balance of a Cargo Bicycle," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [`Poster <https://doi.org/10.24404/63ff23b478f53b9c419075b9>`__]
+17. **Andrew Dressel**, `Floris van Willigen`, and `Jason K. Moore`, "Evaluating the handling of a tilting tricycle with variable stability," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Poster]
-18. **Christoph M. Schmidt**, `Azita Dabiri`, `Frederik Schulte`, `Riender Happee`, and `Jason K. Moore`, "Essential Bicycle Dynamics for Microscopic Traffic Simulation: An Example Using the Social Force Model," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Oral]
+18. **Jason K. Moore**, `Jeswin Koshy Cherian`, `Björn Andersson`, `Oliver Lee`, and `Anders Ranheim`, "Modeling and Implementation of a Reaction Wheel Stabilization System for Low Speed Balance of a Cargo Bicycle," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [`Poster <https://doi.org/10.24404/63ff23b478f53b9c419075b9>`__]
-19. **Timo J. Stienstra**, **Samuel G. Brockie**, and **Jason K. Moore**, "BRiM: A Modular and Extensible Open-Source Framework for Creating Bicycle-Rider Models," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Oral]
+19. **Christoph M. Schmidt**, `Azita Dabiri`, `Frederik Schulte`, `Riender Happee`, and `Jason K. Moore`, "Essential Bicycle Dynamics for Microscopic Traffic Simulation: An Example Using the Social Force Model," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Oral]
 20. `Ajaypal Singh`, `Hans Vreman`, **Andrew Dressel**, and `Jason K. Moore`, "Using a Scanning Laser Doppler Vibrometer to Investigate Causes and Possible Mitigations of Bicycle Disc Brake Noise," Measuring By Light: International Meeting on Optical Measurement Techniques and Industrial Applications: Delft, The Netherlands, 2023-03-29, [Oral]
 21. **Leila Alizadehsaravi** and `Jason K. Moore`, "The Effects of a Steer Assist System on Bicycle Postural Control in Real-Like Safety Challenges," Dutch Biomedical Engineering Conference: Egmond an Zee, 2023-01-26, [Poster]
 22. **Jan Heinen**, `Eline van der Kruk`, `Raymund ten Broek`, and `Jason K. Moore`, "Optimal Skateboard Geometry For Maximizing Ollie Height," Dutch Biomedical Engineering Conference: Egmond an Zee, The Netherlands, 2023-01-26, [Poster]